IsraelGosu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10.A script to Delete all regular files with a .js 11.A script to Counts dirs recursively
 12.A script to Display 10 newest files
+13.A script to Print words that appear exactly once